alexpechkarev/larbac/readme.md

 ### Frontend interface

-To inject `javascript` dependency resources into interface templates make sure that default layout template `resources/views/app.blade.php` or your own template have following section: `@section('footer-js') ... @show`.
+Frontend templates depend on additional resources such as Bootstrap, jQuery and Dual List.
+To add this resource into templates please ensure that default layout template [in this case - resources/views/app.blade.php ] have following section: ```@section('footer-js') ... @show``` .

 ```